hasit/timesheet-status/README.md

 2. Change working directory `cd timesheet-status`
 3. Install dependencies `npm install`
 4. Make changes
+5. Run the app 'npm start'
-5. Merge them into your forked repository
+6. Merge them into your forked repository
-6. Send pull request
+7. Send pull request
-7. Repeat from step 2
+8. Repeat from step 2

 Following is a list of features I'd like to add going forward.
 If you happen to implement any of these or find an issue, send out a PR and I will be more than happy to merge the changes.